digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/identity_management.rst

 11. Using the created authentication token, the participant starts to use the *SequencerService*.
 On the domain side, the domain verifies the authenticity and validity of the token by verifying that the token is the expected one and is signed by the participant's signing key.
-The token is used to authenticate every GRPC invocation and needs to be renewed regularly.
+The token is used to authenticate every gRPC invocation and needs to be renewed regularly.

 12. The participant sets up the ``ParticipantTopologyDispatcher``, which is the process that tries to push all topology transactions